Info for

 WHAT YOU COULD BE:

-A professional paralegal licensed by the Law Society of Ontario, authorized to independently provide legal services to clients in areas such as:
+A paralegal licensed by the Law Society of Ontario, authorized to independently provide legal services to clients in areas such as:

 • Criminal court summary conviction